 8. Pair green shades with warm wood

 Create a very natural, serene vibe in your living room by pairing muted green walls with warm wooden pieces.
-In this large living room, the wooden tones bring outs out the warmer side of this quite cool olive green – the perfect combo if you are decorating a north-facing room.
+In this large living room, the wooden tones bring outs out the warmer side of this quite cool olive green.
+In terms of colors that go with sage green, warm browns like this timber are the perfect pairing.

 9. Go half way up with a bold emerald green